alan-turing-institute/environmental-ds-book/book/about.md

 :label:notebook-cycle
 :alt: The Environmental Data Science project aims to engage the wider scientific research community on information extraction and analysis from environmental sensors using innovative data science.

 The EDS book community supports and connects environmental scientists and practitioners to communicate their science through customisable interactive notebooks which benefit from a collaborative reviewing process.
-Illustration by Scriberia as part of _The Turing Way_ book dash in November 2022.
-Zenodo. [http://doi.org/10.5281/zenodo.7587336](http://doi.org/10.5281/zenodo.7587336).
+Illustration by Scriberia as part of _The Turing Way_ book dash in November 2022 [@ttw-scriberia_illustrations].
 ```

 # Vision